 Q. 5.
-State with reasons whether you agree or disagree with the following statements :
+Do you agree or disagree with following statements?
+Give reasons:

 - 1) Liberalisation has permitted the use of foreign technology. - 2) Government has given private enterprises free access to public sector. - 3) Government has monopoly in insurance sector. - 4) The creation of National Renewal Board was done to remove poverty. - 5) Indian Oil Corporation is one of the public sector units among 'Navratnas'.